open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Preferred**: The Aggregation Temporality will be selected according to the `MetricReader` preference.

-Three `MetricReader` preferences are available:
+Two `MetricReader` preferences are available:

 - **Cumulative**: The Metric Exporter prefers Cumulative temporality.
 - **Delta**: The Metric Exporter prefers Delta temporality.